Staff

 VAT and import duty, where appropriate, should be identified separately.
 Universities may buy scientific or medical equipment free of VAT where it is to be solely for medical research, diagnosis or treatment.

 Some imported equipment is exempt from import duty.
-The applicant should clarify the position on tax and duty with the relevant authority before submitting the proposal.
+The applicant should clarify the position on tax and duty with the relevant authority before submitting the application.

 For all equipment and services costing more than £25,000 (excluding VAT), professionally qualified procurement staff must be consulted at the beginning of the procurement process and must approve the order before it is placed with the supplier.